omega8cc/boa/README.txt

 === Included/enabled by default - see docs/NOTES.txt for details

 * All libraries & tools required to install and run Nginx based Aegir system.
-* Latest release of MariaDB 5.5 or 10.1 database server with Adminer manager.
+* Latest release of Percona 5.7 or MariaDB 10.1 server with Adminer manager.
 * Latest version of Nginx web server.
 * Letsencrypt.org SSL support - see docs/SSL.txt for details.
 * HTTPS access with self-signed certificate for all hosted sites.